3.2 million lives lost due to cooking

 Cooking over indoor fires is a cultural tradition, but the smoke is deadly.

-Every year, 3.2 million lives are lost—more than AIDS and Malaria combined.
+Every year, 3.2 million lives are lost—

 Supported by

-But it's not just any chimney.
+It's not just any chimney.
 This chimney is effective, culturally consonant and simple.

 This is Mumma Walter, the first chimney recipient.